Lesotho Defence Force: Scout cars

+Reconnaissance

 Air Wing

 The Lesotho Defence Force Air Wing was originally a 1978-offshoot of the paramilitary police mobile unit and began operations with two Short Skyvan twin turboprop STOL transports, a leased Cessna A152 Aerobat, two MBB Bo 105 helicopters, and a Bell 47G helicopter converted to turboshaft power.
 Two Mil Mi-2 twin-turbine helicopters were donated by Libya in 1983 but were retired by 1986.

 Deliveries of four Bell 412 helicopters were delayed in 1983 to 1986 because of South Africa's influence.
 This changed when a 1986 military coup resulted in new security agreements with South Africa being signed.
 In the mid-1980s the air wing was merged into the Lesotho Defence Force.
 In 1989, the Skyvans were replaced by two CASA C-212 Aviocar light turboprop transports; one immediately crashed, requiring a third to be delivered in 1992.
 A fifth Bell 412 (an EP model) was delivered in May 1998 to replace the one written off the previous January.

 Aircraft

 Accidents and incidents

-13 April 2017, a Eurocopter EC135 T2+ crashed on 13 April 2017 in the area of Thaba Putsoa, killing all four people on board.
+13 April 2017, a Eurocopter EC135 T2+ crashed in the area of Thaba Putsoa, killing all four people on board.
 The helicopter was carrying three soldiers and an official from the Ministry of Finance who was delivering pensions to outlying districts.
 Officials reported it hit power lines and crashed in mountainous terrain near Thaba Putsoa, killing two of the soldiers and critically injuring the other two passengers, both of whom later died in hospital from their injuries.